softwarecrash/Daly2MQTT/README.md

 - classic MQTT datapoints or Json string over MQTT
 - get Json over web at /livejson?
 - firmware update over webinterface
-- debug log on D4 (9600 baud)
+- debug log on Wemos USB (use only if you **don't** supply Wemos from BMS!!!)
-- wake the BMS over MQTT (only with external power supply) or keep it awake
+- wake the BMS over MQTT or keep it awake (not supported on ESP-01)
-- universal switching output
+- universal switching output (only with external power supply, not supported on ESP-01)